ex-em/EVUI/README.md

 ```

 ### Browser
 You can use `evui` directly in the browser without any build setup.
-For this case, please use the `evui.min.js` which is the minified version.
 You also need to add the evui CDN script.

 You can then simply use it your app: